Mark Oliphant: Early life

 Marcus Laurence Elwin Oliphant was born on 8 October 1901 in Kent Town, a suburb of Adelaide.
 His father was Harold George "Baron" Olifent, a civil servant with the South Australian Engineering and Water Supply Department and part-time lecturer in economics with the Workers' Educational Association.
 His mother was Beatrice Edith Fanny Oliphant, née Tucker, an artist.
 He was named after Marcus Clarke, the Australian author, and Laurence Oliphant, the British traveller and mystic.
 Most people called him "Mark"; this became official when he was knighted in 1959.

-He had four younger brothers: Roland, Keith, Nigel and Donald; all were registered at birth with the surname Olifent.
+He had four younger brothers: Roland, Keith, Nigel and Donald.
+All were registered at birth with the surname Olifent.
 His grandfather, Harry Smith Olifent, was a clerk at the Adelaide GPO.
 His great-grandfather James Smith Olifent and his wife Eliza left their native Kent for South Australia aboard the barque Ruby, arriving in March 1854.
-He would later be appointed superintendent of the Adelaide Destitute Asylum, and Eliza Olifent was appointed matron of the establishment in 1865.
+He was later appointed superintendent of the Adelaide Destitute Asylum.
+Eliza Olifent was appointed matron of the establishment in 1865.
 Oliphant's parents were Theosophists, and as such may have refrained from eating meat.
 He became a lifelong vegetarian while a boy, after witnessing the slaughter of pigs on a farm.
 He was found to be completely deaf in one ear and he needed glasses for severe astigmatism and short-sightedness.

 Oliphant was first educated at primary schools in Goodwood and Mylor, after the family moved there in 1910.
 He attended Unley High School in Adelaide, and, for his final year in 1918, Adelaide High School.
 After graduation he failed to obtain a bursary to attend university, so he took a job with S. Schlank & Co., an Adelaide manufacturing jeweller noted for medallions.
 He then secured a cadetship with the State Library of South Australia, which allowed him to take courses at the University of Adelaide at night.

 In 1919, Oliphant began studying at the University of Adelaide.
 At first he was interested in a career in medicine, but later in the year, Kerr Grant, the physics professor, offered him a cadetship in the physics department.
 It paid 10 shillings a week, the same amount that Oliphant received for working at the State Library, but it allowed him to take any university course that did not conflict with his work for the department.
 He received his Bachelor of Science (BSc) degree in 1921 and then did honours in 1922, supervised by Grant.

 Roy Burdon, who acted as head of the department when Grant went on sabbatical in 1925, worked with Oliphant to produce two papers in 1927 on the properties of mercury, "The Problem of the Surface Tension of Mercury and the Action of Aqueous Solutions on a Mercury Surface" and "Adsorption of Gases on the Surface of Mercury".
 Oliphant later recalled that Burdon taught him "the extraordinary exhilaration there was in even minor discoveries in the field of physics".